phuongpm241/phuongpm241.github.io/_pages/blogs.md

 comments: true
 ---

-<font size="2" font-style="italic">Learning to be an effective writer is one of my long-term personal goals.
+<font size="2"><i>Learning to be an effective writer is one of my long-term personal goals.
 This blog documents my writing journey.
 I hope it is useful to you, too.
-Please leave a comment if you want to have a discussion about the contents :) </font>
+Please leave a comment if you want to have a discussion about the contents :) </i></font>

 <ul>
   {% for post in site.posts %}